Consolidated B-24 Liberator: "Carpetbaggers"

 From August 1943 until the end of the war in Europe, specially modified B-24Ds were used in classified missions.
 In a joint venture between the Army Air Forces and the Office of Strategic Services (OSS) code-named Operation Carpetbagger, pilots and crews flew specially modified B-24Ds painted with a glossy black anti-searchlight paint to supply friendly underground forces throughout German-occupied Europe.
-They also flew C-47s, Douglas A-26 Invaders, and British de Havilland Mosquitos.
+They also flew Douglas C-47s, Douglas A-26 Invaders, and British de Havilland Mosquitos.

 Carpetbagger aircraft flew spies called "Joes" and commando groups prior to the Allied invasion of Europe on D-Day and afterward, and retrieved over 5,000 officers and enlisted men who had escaped capture after being shot down.
 The low-altitude, nighttime operation was extremely dangerous and took its toll on these airmen.
 The first aircrews chosen for this operation came from the anti-submarine bomb groups because of their special training in low altitude flying and pinpoint navigation skills.
 Because of their special skills, they were called upon to fly fuel to General George Patton's army during the summer and early autumn of 1944 when it outran its fuel supply.
 When this mission was completed, it was recorded that 822,791 US gallons (3,114,264 L) of 80 octane gasoline had been delivered to three different airfields in France and Belgium.

 The 859 BS was converted from day bombardment to these operations and then transferred to the 15th Air Force.